danfuzz/samizdat/doc/language-guide/02-data.md

 #### Uniqlet

-A `uniqlet` is a bit of an odd duck.
+A `Uniqlet` is a bit of an odd duck.
 Uniqlets are opaque, except that no uniqlet is equal to any other uniqlet.
 In practice, uniqlets are used to help bridge the divide between data and not-data.